5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   }
 ]
 ```
-* 404 - Active policies were not found.
+* 404 - Active Policies were not found.
 * 500 - An error occurred.

 ### GET Data/Robot
-Get all the robots.
+Get all the Robots.

 Return: